runonbitcoin/run-db/README.md

 ## Performing Custom Queries

-RUN-DB uses SQLite as its underlying database.
-SQLite allows multiple connections to the database so long as there is only one writer, which should be RUN-DB.
-You can open a read-only connection to the SQLite database to access these tables while RUN-DB is running, but be prepared to retry if you see SQLITE_BUSY errors.
+RUN-DB uses SQLite as its underlying database in [WAL](https://sqlite.org/wal.html) mode.
+SQLite and WAL allows multiple connections to the database so long as there is only one writer, which should be RUN-DB.
 Alternatively, forking RUN-DB to create new endpoints for your application may be simpler.

 ### Example Queries